Oxooi/Webacademie-PHP-Pool/README.md

-# Webacademie-PHP-Pool
+# Webacademie-Pool-Exercises
-PHP Pool repot from Web@cademie by Epitech
+PHP & JS Pool repot from Web@cademie by Epitech